Resources and Documents

 2.7 Notes

-Players may take notes at any time during their match, including during Team Preview, but must begin each round with a blank sheet.
+Competitors may take notes at any time during their match, including during Team Preview, but must begin each round with a blank sheet.
 Lined, ruled, or grid paper is permitted.
 No written or printed aids, including type charts, are permitted in the play space.

 2.8 Objects in Play Area

-Players are permitted to have good luck charms or objects in the play space but must keep the play space neat.
+Competitors are permitted to have good luck charms or objects in the play space but must keep the play space neat.
 No food or drinks are permitted on the play table.

 3. Match Play